JellaSindhu/PersonalExpenseTracker/README.md

 Created an endpoint for generating reports, such as monthly spending by category.
 Contributing
 Feel free to fork the repository and submit pull requests.
 Any contributions are welcome!

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-vbnet
-Copy code

-### Instructions for Customization

-- Replace the example GitHub URL with your repository URL.
-- Modify the sections as needed to match your project’s specifics, especially in the **Screenshots** section where you can include actual screenshots from Postman.
-- If you have any other specific features or requirements in your project, be sure to include those in the relevant sections.

-This structured README provides clear instructions for users who want to understand and use your API, as wel